Join the Red Women Rising movement to help raise awareness of Urban Indian domestic violence issues.

 You can find the following resources on this page:

 The Tribal Law and Order Act of 2010 and the reauthorization of the Violence Against Women Act were positive steps in addressing violence against American Indian women; however, resources, services and jurisdictional rights gained through this legislation were primarily directed at American Indian women living on tribal lands.
 With over 70% of American Indians living in urban environments nationally, this leaves an incredible gap in resources and culturally relevant services dedicated to serving the needs of the majority of American Indian women.
 CCUIH’s Red Women Rising project aims in increase awareness around Urban Indian women’s domestic violence issues and enhance their access to domestic violence services.

-In addition to public awareness efforts, as part of Red Women Rising, CCUIH developed a Red Women Rising Best Practices Guide to help Urban Indian health organizations to enhance their services for domestic violence survivors and strengthen their collaborative relationships with domestic violence service providers.
-To download the guide click here
+In addition to public awareness efforts, as part of Red Women Rising, CCUIH will also develop a best practices guide to help Urban Indian health organizations to enhance their services for domestic violence survivors and strengthen their collaborative relationships with domestic violence service providers.

 Contact email@example.com if you have any questions about the Red Women Rising Project.

 Watch this Prezi to learn more about the Red Women Rising media development and how you can join the Red Women Rising Movement.

 CCUIH worked with the Injunuity project to develop a Red Women Rising animated vignette.
 This vignette includes audio from Dr. Cutcha Risling Baldy who is Hupa, Yurok and Karuk and currently an Assistant Professor of American Indian Studies at San Diego State University.
 Her research is focused on American Indian Studies, gender and decolonization.
 The vignette also includes audio from Kathy Willcuts, a Traditional Lakota healer who focuses her practice on women and youth.
 To learn more about the Injunuity Project, visit injunuity.org